noriyoshiabe/NASequencer/doc/en/nas.md

 ```

 ### SYNTH
-Change synthesizer of current channel.
+Changes synthesizer of current channel.
 The specified SoundFont has to be loaded in advance.
 See also [Synthesizer Settings](../operation_manual-preference.md#Synthesizer_Settings).